Adaptive Pairwise Weights for Temporal Credit Assignment: A Metagradient Algorithm for Adapting Pairwise Weights

 Note that we need two trajectories, $\tau$ and $\tau'$, to make one update to the meta-parameters $\eta$.
-The policy parameters $\theta$ are updated with Equation~\ref{eq:theta-update} after collecting trajectory $\tau$.
+The policy parameters $\theta$ are updated after collecting trajectory $\tau$.
 The next trajectory $\tau'$ is collected using the updated parameters $\theta'$.
 The $\eta$-parameters are updated on $\tau'$.
-In order to make more efficient use of the data, we follow~\citep{xu2018meta} and reuse the second trajectory $\tau'$ in the next iteration as the trajectory for updating $\theta$. \textit{In practice we use modern auto-differentiation tools to compute Equation~\ref{eq:eta-update} without applying the chain rule explicitly.}

-Computing the regular advantage, $\Psi(S_t, A_t)$, requires an estimated value function for the regular return.
-This value function is parameterized by $\phi$ and updated to minimize the mean squared error analogously to Equation~\ref{eq:value-loss}.
+In order to make more efficient use of the data, we follow~\citep{xu2018meta} and reuse the second trajectory $\tau'$ in the next iteration as the trajectory for updating $\theta$.
+In practice we use modern auto-differentiation tools to compute Equation~\ref{eq:eta-update} without applying the chain rule explicitly.
+Computing the regular advantage requires a value function for the regular return.
+This value function is parameterized by $\phi$ and updated to minimize the squared loss analogously to $v_\phi$.